 We also conclude that there will be no adverse economic impacts of precluding the C-46 license from BESS.
 We document that C-10 contractors and certified electricians are plentiful and can expand as demand for BESS increases.
 C-10 contractors, with or without C-46 licenses, are much more numerous than C-46 contractors and have entered this market in greater numbers than C-46 (no C-10) contractors.
 This is true for both the residential and commercial markets and for urban and rural counties.
-We also document no significant savings in project costs with installations performed by C-46 (no C-10) contractors, even though there is agreement that the wages of certified electricians are higher than the C-46 non-certified electrical workforce.
-This may be because labor costs, and particularly the costs of work that is performed by electricians (certified or not), is a small percentage of total costs, and the consequent differential in total cost is minimal.
+We also document no significant savings in project costs with installations performed by C-46 (no C-10) contractors, even though there is agreement that the wages of certified electricians are higher than the C-46 non-certified electricians (certified or not), is a small percentage of total costs, and the consequent differential in total cost is minimal.
 The lowest cost contractors have both C-10 and C-46 licenses and are held to the certification requirement, but have apparently found cost savings that make up for the higher wages of certified electricians.
-Finally, we find that the transition costs of precluding C-46 contractors from installing BESS are minimal since C-46 (no C-10) contractors and their electrical workforce are currently such a small share of all contractors and workers who have installed BESS in California.
+Finally, we find that the transition costs of precluding C-46 contractors and workers who have installed BESS in California.
 There would be an adverse economic impact from allowing C-46 contractors to install BESS because that would likely undermine the electrical certification and put downward pressure on the wages of certified electricians.